The Graph Editor allows users to adjust animation curves over time for any animatable property. F-Curves.

 Keyframes are user-defined values on certain frames and are represented by little black squares which become orange if selected.

 Each keyframe has a handle that helps determine the values of the curve between keyframes.
 These handles are represented by extruding lines with circular ends and can be selected and modified to change the shape of the curve.

 See F-Curves for more info.

-The current frame is represented by a green vertical line called the Time Cursor.
+The current frame is represented by a blue vertical line called the Playhead.

 As in the Timeline, you can change the current frame by LMB-dragging in the scrubbing area at the top of the editor.

-The green horizontal line is called the Cursor.
-This can be disabled via the View Menu or the View Properties panel.
+The blue horizontal line is called the 2D Cursor.
+This can be enabled or disabled via the View Menu or the View Properties panel.

 See Graph Editor’s View Properties.

 For Actions the X axis represents time, the Y axis represents the value to set the property.